Teesdale Moorland Biomass Project – Gaining value from moorland biomass: novel uses for heather and other upland crops

 The project initially undertook trials on Barningham Estate heather moorland in North Yorkshire to produce a sustainable solid fuel for domestic heating systems.
 It carried out small and then larger scale harvests to understand harvested crop quality and the impact of machinery on the land, with the crop dried in a bespoke drier and pressed into briquettes.

-Despite successfully producing four tonnes of heather briquettes, the products failed to meet ‘ready to burn’ emissions standards, so the project pivoted from a solid fuel model to composting.
+Despite successfully producing four tonnes of heather briquettes, the products failed to meet ‘ready to burn’ emissions standards.
+After consulting with the Biomass Connect Team at Bio Global Industries Ltd (BGI), it was determined that the heather had potential as a high-value, eco-friendly growing medium.
+BGI advised the refocussing of this project from a solid fuel model to one aimed at composting.

 Latest